 Body fat: 24% (I didn’t track to begin with, but good to know for the coming weeks)

 So that means I’ve lost .3 of a kilo, and apparently a cm from my waist and hips (taking the measurements with a pinch of salt though because I can’t remember the exact spot on my hips that I measured last time).
-Personally, I feel a slight bit trimmer on the stomach, have lost more of my boobs (RIP to my once F cup chest), and my arms are looking more toned.
+Personally, I feel a slight bit trimmer on the stomach, have lost more of my boobs (RIP to my once F cup chest), and my arms are looking a bit leaner.
 I think I’ve got a teeny bit more muscle definition in my legs and bum but that’s where my stubborn fat lives and unfortunately you can’t control where you lose fat from, so my body is just eating my boobs at the moment.
 Oh and I’ve also realised I desperately need my roots done, on a side note.

 Most importantly I’m feeling stronger and I’ve been loving the workouts; I’ve actually been excited to go to the gym every day.
 I’ve really enjoyed having a structured plan rather than just going to the gym and making things up as I go, and it’s great feeling like I know what I’m doing and finding my way around the weights and machines without getting too embarrassed.
 I’m pretty positive for the weeks ahead and hoping to see some more (even if small) changes by week 12 of Body By MG.
 Slow and steady wins the race…